deajan/pmOCR/README.md

 There's also an option to avoid passing PDFs to the OCR engine that already contain text.

-After installation, please configure /usr/local/bin/pmocr.sh script variables in order to monitor the directories you need, and adjust your specific options.
+After installation, please configure /etc/pmocr/default.conf in order to monitor the directories you need, and adjust your specific options.

 Launch service (initV style)
 service pmocr-srv start